rtmrtmrtmrtm/fate/README.md

 This is a JS8 program suitable for running in a text-only terminal window on Linux, MacOS, or FreeBSD.
-It's pretty minimal compared to JS8Call, implementing only what's needed to exchange text.
+It's pretty minimal compared to JS8Call, implementing only what's needed for a QSO.

 It requires fftw3, sndfile, and portaudio libraries to already be installed.
 To compile: